jrzaurin/pytorch-widedeep/docs/utils/index.rst

 The ``utils`` module
 ====================

-Initially the intention was for the ``utils`` module to be hidden from the user.
-However, there are a series of utilities there that might be useful for a number of preprocessing tasks.
+These are a series utilities that might be useful for a number of preprocessing tasks.
 All the classes and functions discussed here are available directly from the ``utils`` module.
-For example, the ``LabelEncoder`` within the ``deeptabular_utils`` submodule can be imported as:
+For example, the ``LabelEncoder`` within the ``deeptabular_utils`` submodule can be imported
+as:

 .. code-block:: python